gvwilson/sensibleadventures/shapers/story.md

     -   Villagers are gathering
         -   Scraps of armor
         -   Axes for hacking, metal poles to jam in limbs
+        -   Mayor Lupus has a zap gun
-    -   Tasercase appears shouting orders
+    -   Lasercase appears shouting orders
     -   Crusher grabs Gumption and is about to throw him in the cage cart
     -   A brick strikes Crusher hard, then another and another
-    -   Tasercase orders Crusher to protect his antenna
+    -   Lasercase orders Crusher to protect his antenna
     -   He drops Gumption to do it
     -   "Get that one!"
-Smarty Leaf yells at the villagers, who focus attacks on Tasercase
+Smarty Leaf yells at the villagers, who focus attacks on Lasercase
-    -   Tasercase orders a retreat, but Sindy and two grownups have been caught and are in the cage cart!
+    -   Lasercase orders a retreat, but Sindy and two grownups have been caught and are in the cage cart!
 5. Unlikely Help
     -   Maddy is frantic: she remembers her father being taken, and she feels remorse for her angry words with her sister that morning
     -   "We have to after them!" is met with the mayor's, "No---they'll just take more of us."